Extreme-Launcher-Net/ExtremeLauncher/nix/README.md

 ### Using the overlay

 Alternatively, if you don't want to use our `packages` output, you can add our overlay to your nixpkgs instance.
-This will ensure Prism is built with your system's packages.
+This will ensure Extreme is built with your system's packages.

 > [!WARNING]
 > Depending on what revision of nixpkgs your system uses, this may result in binaries that differ from the above `packages` output